”So where are the life vests?”

 Based on our previous scouting experience to Napo City we’d hand-picked a bunch of hardy anglers from all corners of the globe, able to handle anything thrown at them by mother nature, to help us out with the second part of our scouting efforts at Napo City.
 As it turned out, this trip would see none of the chaos our first attempt went through.
 This time it was all smooth sailing and the whole experience was more like an exotic, tropical cruise, rather than an adventurous, living on the edge, exploration.
 Our pinisi (traditional Indonesian sailing ship) came with comfortable bedrooms with aircon and private bathrooms, gourmet meals, bar, lounge area with big screen TV loaded with an endless amount of movies for anyone needing a break from the daily “no pepper added” fishing stories.
 In short, our multi tools and survival kits remained unpacked.

-We arrived to Napo City when it was still dark.
+We arrived in Napo City when it was still dark.
 Knowing we would anchor outside the entrance of the lagoon at a very interesting section of the reef I was awaiting dawn standing in the front of the ship, popping rod in hand.
-With first light I had the popper in the water.
+As soon as it was light enough to make out the surface of the water my lure was in the air, heading towards the reef.
 Although I could merely manage to cast around 25 meters due to all the ropes and masts, giving me virtually no space to swing the rod, it only took two casts before the surface exploded and something hit the popper with brutal force.
 Unfortunately I didn’t set the hook properly and the fish was lost.
 Another cast and now my body is shaking, pumped with adrenaline.
 Pop Pop Pop but nothing.
 As I lift my lure out of the water I look down and cross my heart, there is a silver colored Volkswagen Beetle turning just under my popper and swimming back towards the reef.
 The GT that for some reason did not hit my popper was nothing short of an absolute monster, and my heart was racing.
 By now some of the crew had woken up (probably from my high pitched screaming when I saw the legendary Kraken under my rod tip) and was following my fishing with great interest.
 Next cast and as soon as my popper hits the water the surface explodes again.
 My Shimano Stella 18000 is screaming and I am desperately trying to reach the break, in the process I accidentally put my finger on the line resulting in a proper skin burn.
 At some stage the fish stops, turns, and swims back towards the boat.
 I desperately try to keep the tension while trying to set the hook again since I knew the hooks on my popper are, well in lack of a better word…crap!
 As the fish is swimming right under my road tip, remember I am standing at the front of a pirate ship approximately two meter above the surface, I see that it is a huge dog tooth tuna.
 The second I start screaming again it comes off and the fish slowly keeps swimming away.
 The crew all goes aaaaaahhh in unison, find their Gudang Garam (cigarettes), and lose interest.
 I make a couple more casts and have a school of Bluefin Trevally repeatedly hitting my popper before I decide to call it.
 The energy and adrenaline I got from those few casts was exactly what I was looking and hoping for and I couldn’t wait to grab my fly rod and get an even more brutal pounding by a GT on the flats.